 There is also a water sports center offering banana boat rides and jet skis, and a dive center offering everything SCUBA and snorkelling related.

-The staff tended to have a very traditional Maldivian approach of warmth and friendliness.
+The staff tended to have a very traditional Maldivian approach of warmth and friendliness at Vilamendhoo, making this one of my favourite reviews.
 This is immediately apparent, as a local drummer welcomes you with traditional Maldivian music as soon as you reach the island.

 The chefs and waiters during meal time were particularly impressive as they note all allergies and dietary requirements and talked me through everything I could eat each meal time.
 Excellent service.

-The majority of the entertainment at Vilamendhoo happens in the Bonthi Bar, which all guests can access and is located in the middle of the island.
+The majority of the entertainment at Vilamendhoo Resort & Spa happens in the Bonthi Bar, which all guests can access and is located in the middle of the island.

 Most evenings there is some form of entertainment, including a “white night” where everybody dresses in white clothing and the furniture is adorned in white, and even a traditional night where local Maldivians show their traditional way of life and offer gifts for all.
 In the picture below you can see the gift I was given, a fish on a line made from leaves.